 This process is particularly valuable for children, as this provides them with early education and the importance of visiting the dentists.

 Below is a list of oral health products and their uses:

 Interdental cleaning and flossing

 Interdental cleaning – brushes have small bristled heads designed to get in between your teeth, where you’re not able to reach with your toothbrush.
-They come in different widths to suit the sizes of the gaps (these are available to purchase here at ConfiDental Care).
-If you use it in addition to a toothbrush, you will be able to remove daily formed plaque on all five sides of each tooth, containing many bacteria.
+They come in different widths to suit the sizes of the gaps (these are available to purchase here at ConfiDental Care) where flossing cannot be done OR will not help.
+When used together with a toothbrush, you will be able to remove daily formed plaque on all five sides of each tooth, containing many bacteria.

 Note: Research does show that interdental brushes provide better plaque removal than floss.

 Dental floss – flossing helps and is recommended for use when the gaps of your teeth may be too hard to clean with an interdental brush (tighter spaces).
 You may also have a personal preference for using one or the other or a mixture of the two.

 Brushing your teeth with an electric toothbrush is a good alternative option when compared to a manual toothbrush.
 Studies have shown a superior clean when compared to using the manual method.

 Patients who may benefit from an electric toothbrush:

 • oral maintenance